 Thanks for the thoughtful post.

 I still prefer the tangible aspects of investing in real estate.
-Like any investment due dilligence is key.
-Depending on the stocks or real estate you invest in determines the outcome of your ROI.
+Like any investment due diligence is key.
+The stocks or real estate you invest in determines the outcome of your ROI.
 I recommend investing passively in Real Estate.
-See http://www.renttoownabrandnewhome.com for such investing in RE.
-You will like what you see.
-Passive, 30% plus annual returns, positive monthly cash flow and tax deferrable indefinitely with 1031 Exchg.
+See renttoownabrandnewhome.com for such investing in RE.
+If you invest well, you’ll get passive, 30% plus annual returns, positive monthly cash flow and tax deferrable indefinitely with 1031 Exchg.
 Also tax wise my investments in these new homes is depreciated and I can claim all expenses against the rental income.
 Stocks don’t have these great features!
 I have made most of these new home investments in AZ and TX and I am making 30% or better ROI plus positive tax benefits.
 No rehab, fix & flip, buy & hold or wholesaleing here.
 Great for women investors!!!
 Sue

 I can say I’m for real estates, actually it really depends on what can of deal your into for both groups. =)